 The IPCC (2011) highlights that "yields of some crops in tropical agricultural areas decrease with even minimal increase in temperature because they are near their maximum temperature tolerance.
 Where there is also a large decrease in rainfall in subtropical and tropical dryland/rainfed systems, crop yields would even be more adversely affected."
 Among the projections and predictions of climate change experts, the agriculture and food security in Asia would be highly vulnerable to the impacts of climate change.
-Specifically, there would be crop yield decline which may put many millions of people at risk from hunger; reduction in the soil moisture and increase in evapotranspiration which may increase land degradation and a College of Forestry and Natural Resources, University of the Philippines Los Baños, Philippines b Faculty of Agriculture and Forestry, Tay Nguyen University, Vietnam c Graduate Program of Forestry, Lampung University d National University of Laos desertification; and expansion of agricultural productivity in northern areas (UNFCC, 2007).
+Specifically, there would be crop yield decline which may put many millions of people at risk from hunger; reduction in the soil moisture and increase in evapotranspiration which may increase land degradation and b Faculty of Agriculture and Forestry, Tay Nguyen University, Vietnam c Graduate Program of Forestry, Lampung University d National University of Laos desertification; and expansion of agricultural productivity in northern areas (UNFCC, 2007).